StockSharp/doc/en/topics/shell/create_strategy.md

 ![Shell custom strategy 00](../../images/shell_custom_strategy_00.png)

-Using the example of SmaStrategy, you need to create the strategy itself.
+Using SmaStrategy as an example, create the strategy itself.

 If you need to add your own testing or monitoring panel for a strategy, then the strategy must implement the IHaveTestControl and IHaveMonitoringControl interfaces, respectively.